About the Global Studies Minor

 o Fill out the minor planning form (PDF)

 Download and complete the fillable cluster worksheet (see below).
-Your cluster worksheet should be typed and should clearly show how all courses relate to the global or international theme of your minor.
+Your cluster worksheet should be typed and should clearly show how all courses relate to the global or theme of your minor.

-o Check out the sample worksheets available below for examples.
+Check out the sample worksheets available below for examples.

 Complete the minor petition process:

 o Submit a 'Declare a Minor Petition Form' in OASIS when you are ready for approval.
+Make sure to identify the overlapping course in the comments section of the Minor Petition, if there is a class you're applying both to your major and minor.

 o Upload your completed cluster worksheet with your minor petition form to OASIS.